PRESIDENT & CHIEF OPERATING OFFICER OEG

 As the NHL lock-out was wrapping up it was Patrick’s idea to have the Oilers play shinny outdoors on the pond in Hawrelak Park, a return to the origins of the game and a delightful treat for Oilers faithful after months without their Oilers.

-Patrick is responsible for strategically growing the sports and entertainment portfolio of Rexall Sports, while overseeing relations with fans, customers and commercial partners, and the remarkable growth of the brand has resulted in over 300 consecutive Oilers sellouts at the 2012-13 NHL season end.
-These days, Patrick’s responsibilities are shifting dramatically to include leadership of day to day operations of Edmonton’s new iconic downtown arena, which will open its doors to the world in 2016.
+Patrick is responsible for strategically growing the sports and entertainment portfolio of Oilers Entertainment Group, while overseeing relations with fans, customers and commercial partners, and the remarkable growth of the brand has resulted in 343 consecutive Oilers sellouts at the 2013-14 NHL season end.
+Patrick’s responsibilities are shifting dramatically to include leadership of day-to-day operations of Rogers Place, Edmonton’s new iconic downtown arena, which will open its doors to the world in 2016.

 Patrick was born in Lac la Biche and raised in Edmonton.
 Prior to joining the Oilers, he held two Vice President positions with Molson Coors Breweries and was President and CEO of Alpine Canada, as well as serving on the Executive Board of the Canadian Olympic Committee.

 He graduated from the Northern Alberta Institute of Technology and completed the Executive Management Program at the University of Michigan.